 NOTE 3—A non-AP MLD obtains the Link ID, AP MAC address, RSNE, and RSNXE (if present) for an AP affiliated with the AP MLD when it receives a Beacon or Probe Response frame from that AP or when it receives a multi-link probe response transmitted by another AP affiliated with the same AP MLD carrying a Basic Multi-Link element containing a complete profile of that AP (see 35.3.4 (Discovery of an AP MLD)).

 If any of these verification steps indicates a mismatch, the supplicant shall disassociate or deauthen- ticate.
-If a second RSNE is provided for any requested link in the message, the supplicant shall dis- associate or deauthenticate.
+If a second RSNE is provided for any link in the message, the supplicant shall dis- associate or deauthenticate.

 Verify the message 3 MIC or AEAD decryption operation result.
 If the calculated MIC does not match the MIC that the Authenticator included in the EAPOL-Key PDU or AEAD decryption operation returns failure, the Supplicant silently discards message 3.